 Convento dos Capuchos

-Built in the middle of cliffs and vegetation, this Convent is also known as convent of Santa Cruz da Serra or Cork.
-Simple construction of great rusticity was founded in 1560, by Dom Álvaro de Castro, as fulfilment of a vow he had made to his father, Dom João de Castro.
-In this space all is miniaturial, the tiers, lined with Cork, the refectory and the small church with the marble altar, whose Vault was carved in the rock itself.
-It is assumed that was abandoned in 1834, following the extinction of the religious orders determined by the liberal regime.
+Built amidst cliffs and vegetation, this convent is also known as the Convent of Santa Cruz da Serra or of Cork.
+A simple, rustic construction, it was founded in 1560 by D. Álvaro de Castro, fulfilling a vow he made to his father, D. João de Castro.
+Everything in this space is miniature: the cells, lined with cork, the refectory, and the small church with its marble altar, whose vault was carved from the rock itself.
+It is believed to have been abandoned in 1834, following the suppression of religious orders decreed by the liberal regime.

 Characteristics